 Create A Facebook Business Page

 The first step in your Facebook marketing strategy should be to create an engaging Facebook Business Page.
 This will allow you to grow a fan base on the Facebook platform.
 Write an interesting, informative description of your business and select a captivating cover photo that will grab the attention of Facebook users.
-Make sure that you are using Facebook’s latest size recommendations for your cover photo (current recommendations as of 2018 are 828 x 315 pixels) and that you check the image on different devices.
+Make sure that you are using Facebook’s latest size recommendations for your cover photo (current recommendations as of 2019 are 820 pixels wide by 312 pixels tall on computers and 640 pixels wide by 360 pixels tall on smartphones) and that you check the image on different devices.

 Use Your Facebook Business Page to Post About Your Restaurant